 Since its Gunbarrel days, Monarch Mountain has matured and now is a popular ski area with multiple chair lifts, terrain parks, designated runs, and a low-key atmosphere for those who are looking to escape the tourist crowds of the other ski resorts.

 Monarch is proud to offer an affordable and accessible mountain experience where you can park your car, for free, and walk right to the lifts.
-And because of its location high along the Continental Divide, the ski area sees a whopping 350+ inches of snow a year and does not need to make their own snow.
+And because of its location high along the Continental Divide, the ski area sees a whopping 350+ inches of snow a year and does not need to make its own snow.

 While Monarch Mountain is best known for its fresh powder and short lift lines, its back bowls and expert terrain are also something to get excited about.
 For the elevated Monarch experience, try Monarch Cat skiing.
 With 1,635 acres of guided backcountry, steep chutes, wide-open bowls, and nearly untouched tree skiing, trust us, you’ll get your money’s worth!